top of page

 Executive function is not one task but rather a collection of higher-level brain processes that allow us to sustain attention, plan and organize behavior, reason and problem-solve, inhibit impulsive reactions, and hold and manipulate information (working memory).

 Executive function acts as the brain’s command center, coordinating thought, behavior, and stress responses.
-When executive function is strong:
+When we are in physical and mental balance our executive function is strong.
+When our executive function is strong, our:

 • Attention is steadier • Learning is retained • Stress is appraised rather than amplified • Reactions slow down before emotions escalate

-LEARNING OBJECTIVE 2: APPLY MINDFULNESS AND MEDITATION FOR OPTIMAL STRESS MANAGEMENT
+LEARNING OBJECTIVE 2: APPLY MINDFULNESS AND MEDITATION FOR OPTIMAL BALANCE IN LIFE

-A key focus in Week 2 is understanding the difference—and relationship—between mindfulness and meditation.
+A key focus in Week 2 is understanding the difference—and relationship—between mindfulness and meditation, and how we can use both to maximize our balance and flow through life, not just at the gym.

 Mindfulness is a quality of awareness.
 It can be practiced anywhere, at any time, by noticing thoughts, sensations, and reactions without judgment.